 I was too shocked to respond and sank deeper into the sofa.

-Since the time he was introduced to drums in Vidya Valley School in Eighth standard, he had been playing as a hobby.
-He had also taken lessons and we knew that he was often ‘jamming’ with friends as a break from his studies.
+Since the time they introduced him to drums in Vidya Valley School in Eighth standard, he had been playing as a hobby.
+He had also taken lessons, and we knew he was often ‘jamming’ with friends as a break from his studies.

 But a professional musician?
 My own Son?
-Without a Degree?
+Without a college degree?
 Without a steady job?
 Is he even good enough?
 What will he earn?
 What will he eat?
 Who will marry him?
 Which family will accept him as a son-in-law?
-What does a starry eyed teenager know about life?
-And what if this so called dream turns out to be an impulsive infatuation?
+What does a starry-eyed teenager know about life?
+And what if this so-called dream turns out to be an impulsive infatuation?
 How will he make up for the wasted money and, more importantly, the lost time?
 How will he compete with the younger mice who would by then have joined the rat race?

 The Wife was giving me the silent stare, so I didn’t voice my worries.
-She told him that we would like to think it over.
-Then he disappeared in his room, leaving us to deal with our shattered ambitions for him.
+She told him we would like to think it over.
+Then he disappeared into his room, leaving us to deal with our shattered ambitions for him.

 We asked his music teacher, who replied, “I believe this boy has the ability and could become a professional – if he works hard.”